ClickerMonkey/SemanticUI-Angular/README.md

 ### Installing

-The easiest way to install this binding is with bower and running `bower install semantic-ui-angular-jquery` or `npm install semantic-ui-angular-jquery` .
+The easiest way to install this binding is with bower or npm:

+- bower: `bower install semantic-ui-angular-jquery`
+- npm: `npm install semantic-ui-angular-jquery`

 ### Modules